Matheun/nobears-docs/content/index.md

 description: The NOBEARS internal tooling is a collection of tools that help us build and maintain our applications.
 seo:
-  title: Nuxt UI Pro - Docs template.
+  title: NOBEARS Frontend - Docs.
-  description: Nuxt UI Pro is a collection of premium Vue components built on top
+  description: The NOBEARS Frontend is a collection of tools that help us build and maintain our applications.
-    of Nuxt UI to create beautiful & responsive Nuxt applications in minutes.
 ---

 ::u-page-hero